The Dependence of Dark Matter Halo Properties on the Morphology of Their Central Galaxies from Weak Lensing: Results and discussion

 \subsection{Interpretations on the correlation between halo concentration and galaxy S\'{e}rsic index}

-In Figure \ref{fig:nmc}, we find evidence of a positive correlation between the Sérsic index and halo concentration.
-A similar pattern is observed in the satellite distribution in Figure \ref{fig:yang}.
+In Figure \ref{fig:nmc}, we find a slight positive correlation between the Sérsic index and halo concentration.
+Also, the right panel of Figure \ref{fig:yang} shows that for galaxy clusters with smaller $n$, the distribution of satellite galaxies is slightly more extended.
 While more precise measurements are needed to fully confirm this relation, it would be intriguing to explore its theoretical implications.

-It is generally believed that more massive halos form later and have lower concentrations \citep[e.g.][]{maccio2007concentration,duffy2008dark,mandelbaum2008halo,correa2015accretion,ludlow2014mass,ludlow2016mass}, as material continues to flow in from outer regions \citep[e.g.][]{FH21,Gao23,Diemer22,2024arXiv240714827H}.
+Numerical simulations predict the trend of lower concentrations in more massive halos \citep[e.g.][]{maccio2007concentration,duffy2008dark,mandelbaum2008halo,correa2015accretion,ludlow2014mass,Diemer2015,ludlow2016mass}, which can be explained by that these halos form later, allowing more material and subhalos to continuously accrete from the surrounding regions, resulting in a more diffuse distribution \citep[e.g.][]{FH21,Gao23, Diemer22, 2024arXiv240714827H}.
 However, in our results, we find that both the host halo mass and halo concentration are positively correlated with the Sérsic index of galaxies (showing positive $n-M_h$ and $n-c$ relations).
 If the $n-c$ relation were solely driven by the negative halo mass-concentration relation for dark matter halos, we would expect a negative $n-c$ relation instead.
-Therefore, the positive correlation we observe between halo concentration and the Sérsic index is likely driven by more intrinsic factors beyond the typical mass-concentration relation of dark matter halos.
+Therefore, the positive correlation we observe between halo concentration and the Sérsic index is likely driven by other factors beyond the typical mass-concentration relation influenced by the environment.

 \cite{navarro1997universal} propose that older halos, which formed in higher cosmic densities, tend to have larger characteristic densities and concentrations.
 Using high-resolution N-body simulations, \cite{zhao2009accurate} find that the halo concentration is tightly correlated with the universe age when its progenitor first reaches 4\% of their current mass, i.e. $t/t_{0.04}$ in their work.
 Therefore, we speculate that two main factors may influence the $n-c$ relation in our results.
 One is introduced by the halo mass-concentration relation, that the positive $n-M_h$ relation would introduce negative correlations between $n$ and $c$.
 The other is that more concentrated galaxies with larger S\'{e}rsic indices form earlier at fixed stellar mass, with their host halos form earlier as well, and dark matter halos with earlier formation times have larger concentrations.
 Among these two factors, the latter may play a dominant role for our galaxy samples.